nickarms/100-days-of-code/r1-log.md

 ### R1D61
 Did more DOM stuff but fucked off on Zillow mostly if I'm being 100% honest.
 Anyhow, tomorrow is AJAX so psyched about that. https://twitter.com/sirnixalot/status/973455532039131137

+### R1D62
+Finished DOM traversal.
+Tomorrow AJAX for realsies and back to the freecodecamp stuff.
+It's been so long! https://twitter.com/sirnixalot/status/973802663128260608